 Justice for Elleanor

-The book sold well and made enough money to allow Elleanor to fight back.
+The book sold well.
+From 1838 to 1992 it went through 11 editions.
+It also made enough money to allow Elleanor to fight back.

 Elleanor Eldridge sued the buyer, but she lost the case because the sheriff lied that he had advertised the sale.

 She then hired two private detectives to find someone who actually saw the supposed advertisements.
 The detectives, of course, came up empty handed, and Elleanor Eldridge sued the sheriff for perjury.

 The day before her case was scheduled in court, the buyer offered to sell Elleanor back her property for $2,100 and two years’ rent.
 Elleanor agreed to pay him that amount, but when she offered him the money he raised the price.
 Finally she had to buy back her property for $2,700.

 Whipple recounted those developments in Elleanor’s Second Book.
 She wrote the books to demonstrate to ‘the colored population’ an example ‘of industry and untiring perseverance.’